PhD Co-op

 If you are interested in applying for the PhD Co-op program, please review the details below.

 PhD students entering their second and third year are most likely to have time in their academic schedule for co-op work terms.
 However, if you think you’ll have two years of study available in which to schedule three four-month work terms, you are welcome to apply.
-PhD students who have achieved candidacy or can reasonably expect to do so by Spring next year can apply for the Fall intake.
+PhD students who have achieved candidacy or can reasonably expect to do so by Spring of the next year can apply in the Fall to join.
 SSHRC-holders and international students are both eligible to apply.

 If you are close to finishing your dissertation, you won’t have time to complete three co-op work terms.
-Additionally, if you do not feel that you may need the additional work experience, the Co-op program may not be for you.
+Additionally, if you feel that you do not need or want additional work experience, the Co-op program may not be for you.

-December: Co-op students will receive one-on-one training and coaching to develop their resume, cover letter, interview, and networking skills from December through January.
-We will hold a combination of synchronous and asynchronous training sessions, and you will have the opportunity to meet with potential co-op employers.
+Step Three: All new Co-op students receive one-on-one training and coaching to develop their resume, cover letter, interview, and networking skills.
+This training will comprise of both synchronous and asynchronous sessions and material.

-May: Start your first co-op work term and/or begin applying for fall jobs.
-After your first co-op work term is complete, you can alternate between your research and dissertation semesters and your two additional co-op work terms.
+Step Five: Start your first co-op work term!
+After your first co-op work term is complete, you can alternate between research and dissertation semesters and your two additional co-op work terms.

 Please note that if you are admitted into the Arts Co-op Program, you will be asked to sign and submit a Terms & Conditions document, which outlines the Program’s guidelines.